jackd942/advent-of-code-1/README.md

-# Advent of Code 2021
+# Advent of Code

-I used Livebook, since it provides excelend development UX for tasks like this.
+I used Livebook, since it provides excelent development UX for tasks like this.

 ## Install